 1908: Henry Ford's Model T rolls off the assembly line, many automobiles accessible to the average consumer and creating the need for wayfinding on public streets.

-1935: The first edition of the Manual on Uniform Traffic Control Devices (MUTCD) (now maintained by the Federal Highway Administration) is approved as an American Standard, establishing regulations for roadway signage.
+1935: The first edition of the Manual on Uniform Traffic Control Devices (MUTCD) (now maintained by the Federal Highway Administration) becomes an American Standard, establishing regulations for roadway signage.

 1960: Kevin Lynch coins the term "wayfinding" with the release of his book, "The Image of the City."
 The book examines how people interact with their environments as they navigate a city.

-1964: Pictograms are formally introduced for wayfinding at the Summer Olympics in Tokyo.
+1964: Pictograms are part of wayfinding at the Summer Olympics in Tokyo.
 Twenty sport-specific and 90 general information pictograms communicate with audiences from around the world.

 1976: The Society for Experiential Graphic Design (then the Society for Environmental Graphic Design) forms to encourage clear architectural signage and visual communication in a changing, more connected world.